Features & Benefits

 Get exceptional high quality in your processing.

 Auto-reversal COM films use environmentally friendly low replenishment rate standard process photochemicals.
-Imagelink COM DR Film 2467 and Imagelink Ecopos 305 feature clear bright headers, sharp characters and high visual contrast for wet roll-format COM output.
+IIMAGELINK Ecopos 305 features clear bright headers, sharp characters and high visual contrast for wet roll-format COM output.
 They are specifically designed for CRT-technology imaging and typically require deep-tank processing.

 These films are slow speed with direct reversing emulsion that is blue-green sensitive with high spectral sensitivity in the 430 to 550 nm range.

-Imagelink COM DR Microfilm 2467 and Imagelink Ecopos 305 are designed for use in blue phosphorous CRT (cathode ray tube) type computer output microfilmers (COMs).
+Imagelink Ecopos 305 is designed for use in blue phosphorous CRT (cathode ray tube) type computer output microfilmers (COMs).
 These devices photograph data displayed electronically rather than from printed documents.
 The Imagelink COM Microfilms are "drop-in" compatible with roll film COM equipment such as DatagraphiX 4500, XR, 3M Beta COM; and graphic COMs such as the III Cal Comp.
-Imagelink COM DR Microfilm 2467 and Imagelink Ecopos 305 Microfilm require only conventional processing, and does NOT require the use of a "full reversal" processing system, which uses dichromate bleach.
+IMAGELINK Ecopos 305 Microfilm requires only conventional processing, and does NOT require the use of a "full reversal" processing system, which uses dichromate bleach.

 Drop in capability with low printing density and anti-static backing.